titech-cps/titech-cps.github.io/index.md

 * Github: [https://github.com/titech-aos](https://github.com/titech-aos/)

 ## Announcements
+* To save time in the next class (10/4), I'd like to know if (some of) you already formed development teams.
+Please send me (or declare in the class Slack) the team name and team members when you launch your team.
+As I said in the previous lecture, one-person team may be OK.
+But the total number of teams should be less than or equal to the number of the development kits (=20).
+So If there will be too much teams, I will merge some of them.
+(10/1)
 * As announced via Slack and OCW-i e-mail, today's class is canceled (10/1, 8:48)
 * According to the typhoon forcast from Japan Meteorological Agency, the typhoon (tropical cyclone) 1824 will be expected to leave from Kanto area in this morning.
 I will check the forcast again (around 6AM) and send an announcement about the class.
 (10/1)
 * To join the slack workspace of this class, please send me an e-mail containing your name, e-mail address, department and lab.
 (9/27)